nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Email
 - Address
 - Condition
-- Schedule (including its details such as date, note and payment status)
 - Reminder Note
+- Schedule (including appointment details such as date, note and payment status)

 **Note:** Pressing `Esc` closes the pop-up window and refocuses on the command input bar in the main window.